Reinforcement Learning for Test Case Prioritization: Related work

-\textbf{Heuristic-based Test Prioritization.} The proposed methods of this group have typically used heuristics based on information such as code coverage \cite{rothermel2001prioritizing, rothermel1999test}, models \cite{tahat2012regression,korel2005test}, history \cite {kim2002history,fazlalizadeh2009incorporating, park2008historical}, and requirements \cite{srikanth2005system,srikanth2005economics}.
-The main drawback of these methods, especially in a CI context, is that they are not adaptive to quickly changing environments.
 A large body of existing work focuses on using code coverage information and the analysis of code modifications to order test cases.
-Coverage-based techniques stem from the idea that early maximization of structural coverage can increase the chances of early maximization of fault detection \cite{kim2002history}.
+Coverage-based techniques stem from the idea that early maximization of structural coverage can increase the chances of early maximization of fault detection~\cite{kim2002history}.
 Some of the structural coverage measures include statement coverage \cite{rothermel1999test}, functions/methods coverage \cite{rothermel2001prioritizing}, and modified condition/decision coverage \cite{jones2003test}.
-Rothermel et al. \cite{rothermel1999test} presented several approaches for prioritizing test cases and reported empirical results measuring the effectiveness of these approaches for improving the rate of fault detection.
+Rothermel et al. \cite{rothermel1999test} presented several approaches for prioritizing test cases and reported empirical results measuring the effectiveness of these approaches. \TR{E4, R3.4}{Overall, the coverage-based work can be grouped into two groups: total requirement coverage and additional requirement coverage~\cite{jeffrey2006test}.
+The former orders test cases in decreasing order of the number of statements they cover.
+The latter prioritize test cases in decreasing order of the number of additional statements they cover, that is statements that have not yet been covered by the previously executed test cases.}